bigdatavik/PaySim_GDS_demo/README.md

 You can also use this [dump](https://drive.google.com/file/d/1SXXEiFdpCJT4DGumFoojUz4NVWg8id4a/view?usp=sharing)

-Playguide to run the demo in Neo4j is:  :play https://dsneo4jtraining.s3-us-west-2.amazonaws.com/paysimgartner/index.html
+Playguide to run the demo in Neo4j is  :play https://dsneo4jtraining.s3-us-west-2.amazonaws.com/paysimgartner/index.html also add browser.remote_content_hostname_whitelist=* to the neo4j.conf file before running the playguide